 It could be that your house is killing your lawn and/or garden.

 For those frustrated with an inability to get things growing, checking around the home may provide answers to the mystery.
+If you're selling a home in Langford with a big yard, for example, you may want to address these issues before listing.
 Here are some of the ways a house may be killing your garden.